openstad/openstad-app/README.md

 Currently dockerfiles or not in the master branches of the included repo's so will not work out of the box.

-Example .env file for production
+Example .env file for development:

 ```
-#!/bin/bash

 # MYSQL settings, host should be set to mysql not localhost (corresponding to name in compose file)
 MYSQL_HOST=mysql
 MYSQL_USER=user
 MYSQL_PASSWORD=xxxxxxx
 MYSQL_ROOT_PASSWORD=xxxxxxx
-#this is probably unnecessary
+# this is probably unnecessary
 MYSQL_ROOT_DATABASE=dummy
 # for dev non https
 COOKIE_SECURE_OFF=yes